iterorganization/IMAS-Python/docs/source/courses/basic/analyze.rst

 can use the data.

 .. hint::
-    Use the ASCII data supplied with imas-python for all exercises.
+    Use the ASCII data supplied with IMAS-Python for all exercises.
 It contains two IDSs (``equilibrium`` and ``core_profiles``) filled  with data from three time slices of ITER reference data.
 Two convenience methods are available in the :mod:`imas.training` module to open the DBEntry for this training data.

     1. :meth:`imas.training.get_training_db_entry()` returns an opened
        ``imas.DBEntry`` object.
-Use this method if you want to use the imas-python interface.
+Use this method if you want to use the IMAS-Python interface.
     2. :meth:`imas.training.get_training_imas_db_entry()` returns an opened
        ``imas.DBEntry`` object.
 Use this method if you want to use the Python Access